cere-io/cere-wallet-client/packages/embed-wallet/README.md

 - `email` - user email address
 - `name` - the user name (only available in case of social login `Google` or `Facebook`)
 - `profileImage` - the user avatar (only available in case of social login `Google` or `Facebook`)
-- `idToken` - the `ID Token` with which the user was authenticated on the verifier
 - `isNewUser` - `true` if the user connects his wallet to the DApp for the first time, otherwise `false`

 ```ts